daveho/freepoll/guide.md

 ## udev rules

-FreePoll will access your iClicker base station using libusb/hidapi.
+On Linux systems, FreePoll will access your iClicker base station using libusb/hidapi.
-You will need to add a udev rule to allow an ordinary user account to access the device.
+You will probably need to add a udev rule to allow an ordinary user account to access the device.
 The file [udev/98-iclicker.rules](udev/98-iclicker.rules) contains the udev rule I use on my laptop running Linux Mint 20.
 You can install it as follows: